 - Emory’s Sustainable Performance Program (SPP) strives to keep building HVAC systems optimized and prevent performance degradation.

 - A temperature control policy and weekend, evening, and holiday building shutdowns decrease energy consumed to heat and cool Emory’s buildings, which are Emory’s largest stationary source of energy use.

-- Every October, all buildings on campus compete in the annual Energy Competition to reduce the most energy throughout the month.
+- Emory’s annual Energy Competition awards buildings that reduce the most energy throughout the month.

 and 12.4 million KWh saved by converting parking deck lights to LEDs as of 2020.